Geology of Africa

 Africa has a land area of 30.3 million km2, occupying about 21% of the land surface of the Earth.
 It is a very old

 continent spanning at least 3,800 Ma of the Earth᾽s history.
 Most of Africa is a series of stable plateau, low in the north and west and higher in the south and east.
-The plateau is composed mainly of exposed Igneous and metamorphic rocks in south and that has been overlaid in places by sedimentary rocks in the north.
+The plateau is composed mainly of exposed Igneous and metamorphic rocks in the south and has been overlaid in places by sedimentary rocks in the north.

-Geology is the science that studies the Earth -- how it was born, how it evolved, how it works, and how we can help it.
-Africa plays a dominant role as a source of strategic metals such as chromium, cobalt, manganese and platinum.
+Geology is the science that studies the Earth—how it was born, how it evolved, how it works, and how we can help it.
+Africa plays a dominant role as a source of strategic metals such as chromium, cobalt, manganese, and platinum.
 Africa holds large resources of mineral deposits that need geologists to discover and leaders to properly use.

 Africa has high potential explorations for precious metals, base metals, and diamonds.
-Metallic deposits are concentrated in Central and Southern Africa because of predominance of Precambrian igneous and metamorphic rocks, while nonmetallic deposits are concentrated in North Africa.
+Metallic deposits are concentrated in Central and Southern Africa because of the predominance of Precambrian igneous and metamorphic rocks, while nonmetallic deposits are concentrated in North Africa.

 Africa is a continent enriched in mineralization of all types of mineral deposits as a result of its geological legacy.
-It is well endowed with reserves of platinum, diamond, chromite, cobalt, phosphate, manganese, gold and bauxite.
+It is well endowed with reserves of platinum, diamond, chromite, cobalt, phosphate, manganese, gold, and bauxite.

 Objectives: